• Skip to primary navigation

 • The obvious choice: pasta or rice.
 Use gluten-free pasta if you prefer….remember to undercook and then stir on the stovetop into the sauce.

-• Mashed Potatoes are the best with this mushroom gravy!
+• Mashed Potatoes are the best with this as a mushroom gravy!

-• Baked potatoes are also good when filled with this delicious mushroom ragu!
-Same for baked sweet potatoes.
+• Baked potatoes are also good when filled with this delicious vegan mushroom ragu!

 • Smashed potatoes would be another awesome spud choice.